AJohnstone2007/referenceImplementation/README.md

 Our research papers at https://pure.royalholloway.ac.uk/en/persons/adrian-johnstone/publications

-The code and other material in this repository \copyright 2023 by Adrian Johnstone is licensed under CC BY 4.0
+The code and other material in this repository &copy; 2023 by Adrian Johnstone is licensed under CC BY 4.0

 Adrian Johnstone, October 2023